 Introduction to PostgreSQL REGEXP_MATCHES()

 The regular expression is a sequence of characters which is the short name for the list of strings.
-If any string is matching with the any of the string which is part of the list of the strings that are defined by the regular expression.
-It supports the regular expression and the function PostgreSQL REGEXP_MATCHES() provided by PostgreSQL is used to get all of the result strings from the regular expression.
+Suppose any string matches with any of the string, which is part of the list of the strings defined by the regular expression.
+It supports the regular expression, and the function PostgreSQL REGEXP_MATCHES() provided by PostgreSQL is used to get all of the result strings from the regular expression.
 It is using a POSIX regular expression pattern.

 regexp_matches(input_string, pattern [, flags ])

-- input_string: This defines the input string from which we want to extract all matched substrings for a specified pattern which is a POSIX regular expression.
+- input_string: This defines the input string from which we want to extract all matched substrings for a specified pattern, a POSIX regular expression.

 - pattern: This defines the POSIX regular expression to match the string.

-- flags: This flag is used to control the behavior of the REGEXP_MATCHES() function.
+- flags: This flag is used to control the behaviour of the REGEXP_MATCHES() function.
 This can have the value of one or more characters.

 How does PostgreSQL REGEXP_MATCHES() Function work?

-- It returns no of rows if the pattern defined in the regular expression does not match with the input string.
+- It returns no rows if the regular expression pattern does not match with the input string.

-- It returns a text array of single-element which contains the substring which matches with the pattern specified if the pattern defined in the regular expression is without the sub expressions containing parenthesis.
+- It returns a text array of single-element, which contains the substring that matches the pattern specified if the regular expression pattern is without the sub-expressions containing parenthesis.

 - The REGEXP_MATCHES() function has a flags parameter, which is optional.
 The flag parameter contains zero or more characters.
-The flags parameter changes the REGEXP_MATCHES() function’s behavior.
+The flags parameter changes the REGEXP_MATCHES() function’s behaviour.

-- If the output of the PostgreSQL REGEXP_MATCHES() function a single element still then it returns a set of text.
+- If the output of the PostgreSQL REGEXP_MATCHES() function a single element still, it returns a text set.